Internships and Projects

 Electronic Medical Record Projects

-The Epic Electronic Medical Record (EMR), while an essential part of healthcare, can be complex and confusing.
+The Electronic Medical Record (EMR), while an essential part of healthcare, can be complex and confusing.
 The informatics team, which includes physician-informatacists, is continuously engaged in projects to improve daily workflows for safety and efficiency.
-AHEC Scholars students have completed many successful EMR Projects, messaging projects, standardization of documentation projects, and a recent E-consultation project, which addresses long wait times for specialty consultation.
+AHEC Scholars students have completed many successful EMR Projects, including patient portal messaging, standardization of documentation, and patient centered care.
+2023 Projects include:

 Communication Disabilities in Healthcare

 Patient-provider communication is a foundational element of healthcare delivery, but may be influenced by communication disabilities.
 Approaches to improve clinical communication include bringing a “communication companion” along to visits, use of a written after-visit summary, communication via an electronic patient portal, and others.
-We have developed and pilot-tested the Patient-Companion-Provider Communication Tool that is designed to elicit patient preferences for overcoming communication barriers.
+This study sought to determine patient preferences regarding the roles of a communication companion and other approaches to overcoming communication challenges.

-Office of the Healthcare Advocate: Medical Debt Project
+Vermont Office of the Healthcare Advocate - Medical Debt Project

 Health Equity and Patient Centered Care in the Medical Home: Review and Update to Wellness and Screening Forms